All Products

 Specifies whether to enable the extract, transform, and load (ETL) feature.
 For more information, see What is ETL?
 Valid values:

-6. In the lower part of the page, click Next: Configure Database and Table Fields.
-In the page that appears, set the primary key columns and distribution keys of the tables that you want to synchronize to the destination AnalyticDB for MySQL cluster.
+3. Optional: In the lower part of the page, click Next: Configure Database and Table Fields.
+In the page that appears, configure the Type, Primary Key Column, Distribution Key, and partition key information such as Partition Key, Partitioning Rules, and Partition Lifecycle for the tables to be synchronized in the destination database.

 Note